 Laura Hager Prof. Grollmus English 131 4th of February, 2015 The Social Contract of Medicine: Vaccines

-Infectious disease has crawled into the limelight in California’s Disneyland Resort.
-The measles outbreak that originated in Happiest Place on Earth this December has stretched to new venues, reaching as far as Michigan and pulling over 100 people into its grasp.
+Infectious disease has crawled into the limelight at California’s Disneyland Resort.
+The measles outbreak that originated in the Happiest Place on Earth this December has stretched to new venues, reaching as far as Michigan and pulling over 100 people into its grasp.
 Why did this happen?
 Measles is supposed to be a malady of the past—it was declared eliminated from the United States fifteen years ago.
 The anti-vaccination movement is largely to blame for measles’ recent return.
-In 1998, a study by ex-doctor Andrew Wakefield was published in a scientific journal claiming that the MMR vaccine (measles, mumps, and rubella vaccine) was connected to autism.
-Investigators found that the study contained false claims and Wakefield’s medical license was revoked.
-Later, previous Playboy playmate and MTV actress Jenny McCarthy helped spread these misconceptions of vaccines by insisting on their link to autism on live TV.
-As a result, two types of communities in the U.S. are not vaccinating their children: preexisting groups who don’t vaccinate for religious reasons, and groups who don’t because “vaccines are not safe,” as McCarthy claimed.
-The latter group poses the greatest threat to herd immunity.
+In 1998, a study by Andrew Wakefield, a former doctor, published an article in a scientific journal claiming that the MMR vaccine (measles, mumps, and rubella vaccine) was connected to autism and thus spawned a movement of parents who refused to vaccinate their children.
+Investigators eventually found that the study contained false claims and Wakefield’s medical license was revoked.
+But the damage was already done.
+Previous Playboy playmate and MTV actress Jenny McCarthy helped spread these misconceptions of vaccines by insisting on their link to autism on live TV.
+As a result, two types of communities in the U.S. are not vaccinating their children: preexisting groups who don’t vaccinate for religious reasons, and a new group of “anti-vaxxers,” who don’t because “vaccines are not safe,” as McCarthy claimed.
+In fact, it is this latter group that poses the greatest threat to herd immunity.